shinydevelopment/SimulatorStatusMagic/README.md

 ### Does this work on device?

 No. The status bar server is blocked on devices.
-However, [this post contains more information on taking perfect screenshots on real devices](http://shinydevelopment.com/blog/status-magic-and-iphone6-screen-sizes/).
+However, macOS includes the facility to include a perfect status bar when recording your device screen with QuickTime ([Read more](https://appadvice.com/appnn/2014/08/quicktime-in-os-x-yosemite-reveals-that-apple-cares-about-status-bars)).

 ### How does this work?